njii-comet-2024/WARDEN/README.md

 **Drone Control:** The controller used to transmit movement controls to the drone.

-**Ground Station:** Refers to all command controllers and receivers-- central, rover control, and drone control.
+**Ground Station:** Refers to all command controllers and receivers and Wi-Fi network-- Lcentral, rover control, drone control, and router.

+---

+## Controller Components

+**Central Raspberry Pi:** Runs programs `centralToRover.py` and `centralServer.py` to send controls to and receive video from Rover Raspberry Pi and receive video from Drone VTX.

+**Rover Raspberry Pi:** Runs program `roverToCentral.py` to receive controls from Central Raspberry Pi and send them to Rover Arduino.

+**Rover Arduino:** Runs program `arduinoControls.ino` to receive controls from Rover Raspberry Pi and run rover control code.

+**Drone VTX:** Transmits drone video at a certain frequency for Central Raspberry Pi to receive.

 ---